Gudilla/Slicer/readme.md

 Slicer created to help slice .stl models to images of layers

+### How to use

+1. Input filename, step and dpi in application window
+2. You can show stl 3D model using 'Show' button
+3. Press 'Slice !' to slice stl model - images will appear in pict/ dir

 ### Tech

 Slicer uses a number of libs to work properly: